openmobilehub/omh-storage/README.md

 For create files, just use the instance you created of the `omhStorageClient` and call method `createFile` sending as parameter the desired name, mime type and parent id.

 If you are configuring this step by step on the `code-starter` branch:

-1. Copy this snippet
-2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for create files`
+1. Go to the `createFileEvent` function in the `FileViewerViewModel` file.
+Look for the comment `// Add here snippet for create files`, and replace the existing code below this comment with the following snippet:
-4. Paste there the snippet

    ```kotlin
     val cancellable = omhStorageClient.createFile(name, mimeType, parentId)